What is gluten, and why is it harmful?

 A well-known gluten intolerance disease is coeliac disease.
 When a coeliac sufferer eats gluten, the immune system attacks its intestines, causing pain and horrific nutrient deficiencies.
 The damage to the gut limits the absorption of nutrients into the bloodstream.

-Wheat is NOT farmed the way our ancestors grew it
+Wheat is NOT farmed the way our ancestors grew it.

 From the original strains of wild grass harvested by our ancestors, it exploded to more than 25,000 varieties, virtually all of the result of human intervention.
-As a result, wheat has undergone a more drastic transformation than Joan Rivers and Cher.
+As a result, wheat has undergone a more drastic transformation than Joan Rivers and Cher!

-DR William Davis states in his book that despite the dramatic changes in the genetic makeup of wheat and other crops, no animal-human safety testing was conducted on the new genetic strains that were created, with the efforts to increase yield.
-Plant geneticists were confident that hybridisation yielded safe products for human consumption because of apparent world hunger.
+DR William Davis states in his book wheat belly that despite the dramatic changes in the genetic makeup of wheat and other crops, no animal-human safety testing was conducted on the new genetic strains that were created, with the efforts to increase yield.
+Plant geneticists were confident that hybridisation yielded safe products for human consumption because of the apparent world hunger.

 These agricultural research products were released into the food supply without human safety concerns being part of the equation.
 Wheat gluten proteins, in particular, undergo considerable structural change with hybridisation.
 In one hybridisation experiment, 14 new gluten proteins were identified in the offspring absent in either parent wheat plant.